Nintendo 3DS system software: Themes update

 On October 6, 2014, the 9.0 system update brought a revamp of the entire HOME Menu with the exception of the multitasking applications, while also adding support for themes, allowing users to further customize their HOME Menu with a theme that adds new backgrounds and changes the folder icons, background music, and sound effects to match the theme.
+This update was not implemented on Korean, Chinese, and Taiwanese systems.

 Badges

 An application called Nintendo Badge Arcade released in December 2014 in Japan, and November 2015 in America and Europe, allows yet further customizing of the HOME Menu, by using badges that are won in a pay-to-play crane game; these badges can then be accessed/used via an additional menu within the HOME Menu that is installed upon loading the game and then placed and removed like normal software icons/folders.
 Some badges act as shortcuts to access specific pre-installed applications, such as StreetPass Mii Plaza.
-The Nintendo Badge Arcade was discontinued on April 9th, 2024 alongside the Nintendo Network, and badges are no longer obtainable.
+The Nintendo Badge Arcade was discontinued on April 9, 2024 alongside the Nintendo Network, and badges are no longer obtainable.